AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{fig:pow-refl-step3}
 \end{figure}

 **Important:** Soon, these confirmations will have real and useful meaning.
-Under the right conditions, an appropriate configuration of *PoW reflection* results in an increase in the *rate* that confirmations are acquired.
+Under the right conditions, an appropriate configuration of *Proof of Reflection* results in an increase in the *rate* that confirmations are acquired.
 This is the first hint of $\frac{1}{O(c)}$ confirmation time.

 At this point, if an attacker was to publish an alternate, better Chain B history, then Chain B nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain E and causing a reorganization there, too.
 Currently, this configuration does not add any security to Chain B.